fkarg/fkarg.github.io/drafts/rat-meetup.md

 ---

+TODO: About our group

 ## Creating a new Meetup Group
 ### General
-We created a post <!-- link --> on LessWrong, not knowing what will happen.
+We created a [post][first-meetup] on LessWrong, not knowing what will happen.
 People showed up.
 So we did the same again next week.
 More people showed up.
 This has continued for the last three months.

 The schedule / content of our meetings evolved over time, but also had a few constants.
 As new people showed up almost every time, we usually started with an introductory round, in which everyone briefly shared their background.